-With the non-resonant excitation in planar microcavities the condensate can be created on top of the pumping spot.
-When using positive detuning and large laser excitation spots, polariton ground state condensation is typically favoured.
-On the other hand, negative detuning and tightly focused excitation lasers tend to facilitate non-ground state condensation with finite in-plane momentum [82, 83] (ballistically propagating polaritons).
-This is because the locally injected exciton reservoir introduces an anti-trapping potential for polaritons [84, 85].
-The repulsive potential V(r) felt by polaritons can be expressed as where $\Psi(r)$ is the condensate wave function, $n_R(r)$ is the exciton reservoir population. \hat{g} and g are the exciton-polariton and polariton polariton interactions respectievly.
+With the non-resonant excitation in planar microcavities, the condensate can also be created on top of the pumping spot.
+When using positive exciton-photon detuning and large laser excitation spots, polariton ground state condensation is typically favoured.
+On the contrary, negative detuning and tightly focused excitation lasers tend to facilitate non-ground state condensation with finite in-plane momentum [81, 82] (ballistically propagating polaritons).
+This is because the locally injected exciton reservoir introduces an anti-trapping potential for polaritons [83, 84].
+The repulsive potential V(r) felt by polaritons can be expressed as where $\Psi(r)$ is the condensate wave function, $n_R(r)$ is the exciton reservoir population. $\hat{g}$ and g are the exciton-polariton and polariton polariton interactions respectively.
 Condensed polaritons are created with non-zero in-plane momentum at the pump spot location, which coincides with the maximum of V(r).